-This opinion is furnished to you in connection with a Registration Statement on Form S-3 (the "Registration Statement") to be filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the registration of 1,985,586 shares (the "Shares") of Common Stock, \$0.01 par value per share (the "Common Stock"), of Senesco Technologies, Inc., a Delaware corporation (the "Company"), and 2,632,914 shares (the "Warrant Shares") of Common Stock that may be issued upon the exercise of warrants (the "Warrants").
-Each of the Shares and Warrant Shares are being registered on behalf of certain stockholders of the Company (the "Selling Stockholders").
+This opinion is furnished to you in connection with a Registration Statement on Form S-3 (the "Registration Statement") to be filed with the Securities and Exchange Commission ("the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), for the registratin of 891,667 shares (the "Convertible Shares") of Common Stock, \$0.01 par value per share ("the Common Stock"), of Senesco Technologies, Inc., a Delaware corporation (the "Company"), that may be issued upon conversion of the convertible debentures (the "Convertible Debentures") held by certain stockholders.
+Each of the Shares are being registered on behalf of certain stockholders of the Company (the "Selling Stockholders").

-We are acting as counsel for the Company in connection with the registration for resale of the Shares and Warrant Shares.
+We are acting as counsel for the Company in connection with the registration for resale of the Convertible Shares.
 We have examined signed copies of the Registration Statement to be filed with the Commission.
 We have also examined and relied upon minutes of meetings of the stockholders and the Board of Directors of the Company as provided to us by the Company, stock record books of the Company as provided to us by the Company, the Amended and Restated Certificate of Incorporation and Amended and Restated By-Laws of the Company, and such other documents as we have deemed necessary for purposes of rendering the opinions hereinafter set forth.

-In our examination of the foregoing documents, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original documents of all documents submitted to us as copies, the authenticity of the originals of such latter documents and the legal competence of all signatories to such documents.
+In our examination of the foregoing documents, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to original document of all documents submitted to us as copies, the authenticity of the originals of such latter documents and the legal competence of all signatories to such documents.

-We assume that the appropriate action will be taken, prior to the offer and sale of the Shares and Warrant Shares, to register and qualify the Shares and the Warrant Shares for sale under all applicable state securities or "blue sky" laws.
+We assume that the appropriate action will be taken, prior to the offer and sale of the Convertible Shares, to register and qualify the Convertible Shares for sale under all applicable state securities of "blue sky" laws.